RYAN MATTHEW COHN

 PONYBOY: Did you ever think that you could make a living practicing your trade?

 RYAN MATTHEW COHN: I have always been the type of person to follow my dream and just do what I do whether that be on a professional level or doing things that bring me happiness.
 I have always had a good level of self-control and drive, but also the desire to learn everything that accompanies what I am doing at the time.
 I feel lucky that I picked a profession that was relatively unknown when I started and has now blossomed into a thriving business and lifestyle.
-I couldnt imagine doing anything else.
+I couldn’t imagine doing anything else.

 PONYBOY: How did being cast on ODDITIES come about?

-RYAN MATTHEW COHN: Obscura (Mike Zohn and Evan Michelson) was approached by a production company called Leftfield, who are known for the show PAWN STARS.
+RYAN MATTHEW COHN: Obscura (Mike Zohn and Evan Michelson) was approached by a production company called Leftfield, who is known for the show PAWN STARS.
 And they were interested in a show focused on our lives, business, and what we do.
 We basically sat in front of a camera and explained what we do on a daily basis.
-We really never thought we would get a call back due to how niche this subject matter is, but sure enough a month later we got the call saying that they wanted to proceed with the first season, and then the next season, and then the next.
+We really never thought we would get a call back due to how niche this subject matter is, but sure enough, a month later we got the call saying that they wanted to proceed with the first season, and then the next season, and then the next.

 PONYBOY: You’ve obviously been catapulted into some kind of fame from being on television.
 What’s that like?

 RYAN MATTHEW COHN: It’s interesting to say the least.
 I never strived to become a TV personality; it just happened one day.
 I try and be nice and appreciative when people are interested in what I do.
-It’s been very rewarding to be able to share my knowlegde.
+It’s been very rewarding to be able to share my knowledge.

 PONYBOY: Do you get recognized on the street all the time?